Drew-Chase/UserManagement/README.md

 -   Ensure that your PHP version is at least 8.0 and up

 -   Customize the server setup according to your environment.

--   Explore and leverage the features provided in this template to expedite your web development process.

-Feel free to reach out for any assistance or further guidance.
-Happy coding!